Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 If you give top performers a clear path for growth and development within the business, it will help keep them motivated and engaged.

-Talk to them about their aspirations and work with them to create ways to achieve them.
+During your employee’s performance reviews or 1-on-1’s, talk to them about their aspirations and work with them to create ways to achieve those goals.
 It could be promotions or other benefits, such as training or education.

 If all you are offering your talented employees is a ceiling, then they will soon start looking for the door.